openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Certs/README.md

     certificate application handling Https server certificate.
   - The URI /xyz/openbmc_project/certs/client/ldap maps to instance of the certificate application handling LDAP client certificate.
-  - The URI /xyz/openbmc_project/certs/authority/ldap maps to instance of the certificate application handling Certificate Autohority certificates.
+  - The URI /xyz/openbmc_project/certs/authority/truststore maps to instance of the certificate application handling Certificate Authority certificates.
 - REST server should call the install method of the certificate application instance.
 - Certificate manager application also implements d-bus object